Optus and UniSA appoint new chair of cyber security and data science

-The first Optus Chair of Cyber Security and Data Science has been appointed at the Unviersity of South Australia (UniSA), where cyber security researcher Dr Mamello Thinyane has been named for the position.
+The first Optus Chair of Cyber Security and Data Science has been appointed at the University of South Australia (UniSA), where cyber security researcher Dr Mamello Thinyane has been named for the position.

 Optus first partnered with the UniSA in 2020 to fund research and education that would advance cybersecurity innovation and skills for the upcoming generation.